babashka/fs/API.md

     -  [`set-posix-file-permissions`](#babashka.fs/set-posix-file-permissions) - Sets posix file permissions on f.
     -  [`size`](#babashka.fs/size) - Returns the size of a file (in bytes).
     -  [`split-ext`](#babashka.fs/split-ext) - Splits path on extension If provided, a specific extension <code>ext</code>, the extension (without dot), will be used for splitting.
-    -  [`split-paths`](#babashka.fs/split-paths) - Splits a string joined by the OS-specific path-seperator into a vec of paths.
+    -  [`split-paths`](#babashka.fs/split-paths) - Splits a path list given as a string joined by the OS-specific path-separator into a vec of paths.
     -  [`starts-with?`](#babashka.fs/starts-with?) - Returns true if path this starts with path other.
     -  [`str->posix`](#babashka.fs/str->posix) - Converts a string to a set of PosixFilePermission.
     -  [`strip-ext`](#babashka.fs/strip-ext) - Strips extension via <code>split-ext</code>.